archerja/ntt/README.md

 ::::::::::::::::::::::: ##:::: ##:::: ##: ##:. ###: ##:::::::::
 ::::::::::::::::::::::: ##::::. #######:: ##::. ##: ########:::
 :::::::::::::::::::::::..::::::.......:::..::::..::........::::
-    v.0.0.9
+    v.0.1.1
                                   Press enter to begin...
 ```

 ## Some of the options

 * Reads a file with up to 9 different music folders listed.
-* Scans each folder, and it becomes a seperate menu option.
+* Scans each folder, and it's name becomes a separate menu option.
 * It is set at a 5 second audio clip, from the beginning of the song.
 * It also allows for 10 extra seconds to be added.
 * Can play the whole song, with or without revealing the artist and title.
 * Play a random song.
+* Override mode, for continuous, random play.

 > Note: These settings can be changed in the script itself.